Sightseeing in Fuerteventura

 After enjoying the palette of colours that define the natural wonders of Fuerteventura, you may be inspired to see the dazzling collages at the Centro de Arte Canario in La Oliva.
 Also known as ‘Casa Mane’, its rooms are filled with the vibrant imaginings of local Canarian artists, while there’s a delightful sculpture garden dotted with palm trees and cypresses.

-Activities in Fuerteventura
+Fun Seekers in Fuerteventura

 The rolling surf and prevailing winds that dominate the coastline of Fuerteventura create the ideal conditions for watersports, so you’ll find a huge number of windsurfing and kitesurfing schools all the way from north to south.
 Playa Sotavento represents the ultimate playground for these thrilling activities, as its vast open stretch of white sand makes venturing onto the open seas incredibly effortless.
 It’s no wonder the PWA Windsurfing and Kitesurfing World Cup is held here every summer!
 But even if you’re a complete beginner, the lagoons formed when the tide comes in offer all the wind without the waves to ensure a gentle learning curve.